Creating a new enterprise tool to find inaccuracies in credit reporting data

 • Planned and ran multiple rounds of user testing—from early concepts to filter refinements—even down to naming conventions.

-• Rewrote and consolidated error checks into clear, human-readable syntax.
+• Rewrote and consolidated over 1600 error checks into 90 clear, human-readable syntax.
+Not only does this make maintenance significantly easier, but it makes it easier to identify patterns, too.

 • Translated research into strategy providing recommendations, and interface design revisions.